 If you face a tax audit, you may want to ask your accountant to check through your records and systems.
 The tax audit will be quicker, easier and less likely to lead to penalties if you can provide accurate, up-to-date information when the inspector visits.

-You should avoid lying or destroying evidence.
+You must not lie or destroy evidence.
 It is only likely to lead to more severe penalties.
 You should also consider making payments on account towards any likely tax bill to reduce the amount of interest payable.
 Your aim is to negotiate an agreement at as low a cost as possible.

 Once a tax investigation has started, it can last several months or more.
 A tax investigation may also expand, for example, with a corporation tax investigation leading to enquiries into the directors’ personal tax affairs.
 Your accountant can advise you what to do if HMRC is asking for too much information, taking too long or otherwise behaving unreasonably.